Books Set in Greece: Armchair Travel to the Islands

 Book Summary

 After a painful breakup, Australian schoolteacher Sarah wants to rediscover her independent, adventurous spirit.
-She books a ten-day sailing trip around the Greek islands to reconnect with first true love – travel.
+She books a ten-day sailing trip around the Greek islands to reconnect with her first true love – travel.

 She fully intends to avoid any romantic entanglements on the trip, but those plans are immediately challenged when a gorgeous American man boards the same yacht.
 To complicate matters further, while touring picturesque Greece, she also meets a handsome silver fox.
 Trouble really does come in twos.